Azure/trusted-internet-connection/README.md

 The following needs to be performed once deployment is complete.
 These are the tasks that an ARM template cannot perform and requires some manual effort.

-- Add enterprise application with reader role to Log Analytics workspace.
+- Register an application with reader role to Log Analytics workspace.
 - Link schedule to runbook.
 - Update Automation account variables.